-Getting a mortgage isn't too difficult, but it will involve some effort on your part.
-If you’re planning on taking out a loan to buy a home sometime in the near future, here are ten things you need to learn about—and do—to make sure that the transaction goes smoothly and that you fully understand what you're getting into.
+Getting a mortgage isn't too difficult but will involve some effort.
+If you plan on taking out a loan to buy a home sometime soon, here are ten things you need to learn about—and do—to ensure that the transaction goes smoothly and that you fully understand what you're getting into.

-Your credit score is a numerical calculation that is designed to indicate your creditworthiness.
-While there are different types of credit scores—like FICO and VantageScore—creditors usually look at the FICO score.
-A basic FICO score ranges from 300 to 850.
+Your credit score is a numerical calculation designed to indicate your creditworthiness.
+There are different types of credit scores, like FICO and VantageScore.
+A basic FICO score or VantageScore ranges from 300 to 850.
 The closer your score is to 850, the better you'll look in the eyes of the lender.
-FICO offers a variety of scoring formulas that emphasize different aspects of your credit, so you'll likely have more than one FICO score.
+These companies offer various scoring formulas that emphasize different aspects of your credit, so you'll likely have more than one score.

 It's also a good idea to review your credit reports.
-Fortunately, the credit reporting agencies have to give you a free copy of your credit report once every 12 months, if you ask for it.
-To get your free report from any or all three of the major credit reporting agencies—Experian, Equifax, and TransUnion—go to AnnualCreditReport.com.
+Fortunately, under federal law, credit reporting agencies must give you a free copy of your credit report once every 12 months if you ask for it.
+And the credit reporting agencies now provide free weekly reports online, a service they started during the COVID-19 pandemic.
+To get your free report from any (or all three) of the major credit reporting agencies—again, Experian, Equifax, and TransUnion—go to AnnualCreditReport.com.

 After you get the report, review it for errors and then take steps to correct any mistakes or outdated information and add positive information.
 Your credit score is based on what's in your credit reports.
 Incorrect information can hurt your score.
 Remember, this isn't just a case of wanting a lender to approve or disapprove you for a loan—lenders use your credit history to determine whether you should be charged a higher interest rate, too.

-It's worth getting educated about the different types of mortgages—like conventional, FHA, VA, and others—that are available before you start shopping for a loan.
+It's worth getting educated about the different types of mortgages—like conventional, FHA, VA, and others—available before you start shopping for a loan.

-If you select a fixed-rate mortgage, the amount you'll pay in total for principal and interest remains the same over the entire mortgage term, because the interest rate stays the same.
+If you select a fixed-rate mortgage, the amount you'll pay in total for principal and interest remains the same over the entire mortgage term because the interest rate stays the same.
 Although you slowly pay off the principal, your monthly payment will normally be set at the same amount each month, based on a mathematical process called "amortization."
-This payment could go up, though, if there's an increase in your property taxes or homeowners' insurance, and those items are escrowed and paid as part of your mortgage payment.
+However, this payment could go up if there's an increase in your property taxes or homeowners' insurance, and those items are escrowed and paid as part of your mortgage payment.

-With an adjustable rate mortgage (ARM), the rate will change from time to time based on the interest rates in the economy.
+With an adjustable-rate mortgage (ARM), the rate will change occasionally based on the economy's interest rates.
 Your monthly payment will increase if rates go up and go down if rates fall.
-(Learn more in Fixed Rate vs. Adjustable Rate Mortgages.)

-Another option is a hybrid ARM, which has a fixed rate for a certain period of time, like three, five, seven, or ten years.
-After the fixed-rate period ends, the interest rate switches to an adjustable one and remains variable for the remainder of the loan term.
+Another option is a hybrid ARM, which has a fixed rate for a certain amount of time, like three, five, seven, or ten years.
+After the fixed-rate period ends, the interest rate switches to an adjustable one and remains variable for the loan term's remainder.

-Before you actually apply for a mortgage, it’s a good idea to shop around for the best home loan deal available.
-You'll need to figure out where you want to get your loan—through a broker or by going directly to the bank, for example—as well as keep your eyes open for the best interest rate and lowest closing costs.
-Always talk to several sources to find the best mortgage deal that you can get.
+Before applying for a mortgage, shopping for the best home loan deal available is a good idea.
+You'll need to figure out where you want to get your loan (through a broker or by going directly to the bank, for example) and keep your eyes open for the best interest rate and lowest closing costs.

-For a guide that will help you select the right house, the right mortgage, the right agent, the right inspections, and much more, get Nolo's Essential Guide to Buying Your First Home, by Ilona Bray and Marcia Stewart (Nolo).
+For a guide to help you select the right house, mortgage, agent, inspections, and much more, get Nolo's Essential Guide to Buying Your First Home by Ilona Bray and Marcia Stewart (Nolo).